Lobbieinc/slate/source/index.html.md

 If you choose to send a response to the webhook, Lobbie keeps basic logs of each webhook request and will store the response code + reason/message, in addition to the request method, url and body to help you with debugging.

-Lobbie currently supports 2 webhooks, all of which are optional:
+Lobbie currently supports 2 webhooks, both of which are optional:

 1. When a [Patient](#patients) completes a [Form Group/Packet](#form-group)